Milica Pavlović

-Milica Pavlović (Милица Павловић, /sh/; born 11 August 1991) is a Swiss-born Serbian singer.
+Milica Pavlović (Милица Павловић, /sh/; born 11 August 1991) is a Serbian singer.
 She came to prominence as a contestant on the singing competition show Zvezde Granda in 2011.
-Pavlović has released five studio albums: Govor tela (2014), Boginja (2016), Zauvek (2018), Posesivna (2022) and Lav (2023).
+Pavlović has released six studio albums: Govor tela (2014), Boginja (2016), Zauvek (2018), Posesivna (2022), Lav (2023), and Caka (2026).

 Early life and education

 Pavlović was born on 11 August 1991 in Einsiedeln, Switzerland to Serbian immigrant parents Mirjana Đorđević and Dragoslav Pavlović.
 Her parents divorced when infant Milica was only three months old.
 Because her father continued working in Switzerland, she was brought up in the village of Gornji Bunibrod, near Leskovac by her paternal grandparents, Rada and Vladimir Pavlović.

 Pavlović graduated from the Stanisav Binički Music High School in Leskovac and also took singing lessons from voice teachers Aleksandra Radović and Suzana Branković.
 In 2014, Pavlović earned a degree in public relations from the Megatrend University.

 Career

 2010–2019: Career beginnings, Govor tela, Boginja and Zauvek

 Pavlović debuted at Radijski Festival with the song "Dođi".
 She rose to prominence as a contestant on the televised singing show Zvezde Granda in 2011 and 2012, where she received particular notice for her stage performance.
 She managed to reach the season final in 2012, finishing in the 8th place.
 Upon the conclusion of the Zvezde Granda season, she was signed to Grand Production, through which she released her first single "Tango" in June 2012.
 In October the same year, Pavlović also collaborated with folk singer Dejan Matić on the song "Chili, chili".
 Her debut album Govor tela was released in June 2014 under Grand Production.
 It was preceded by the singles "Pakleni plan" and "Seksi senjorita" in 2013.
 Govor tela was sold in two circulations of 30,000 copies.

 Her sophomore album Boginja was released in December 2016.
 It also included previously released standalone singles "Selfie" (2015), "Demantujem" (2015), "La Fiesta" (2016) and "Ljubi ljubi" (2016).
 The album featured several stand-out hits, such as "Mogla sam" and "Boginja", while all eleven music videos have collectively accumulated close to 300 million views on YouTube as of June 2022.
 Pavlović released the music video for the song "Operisan od ljubavi" in July 2017, which was inspired by the 2000 film Malèna.
 In July the following year, she released a duet with Aca Lukas, titled "Kidaš me".
 On 22 December 2018, Pavlović released her third studio album Zauvek, on which she collaborated with the Greek songwriter Phoebus alongside her past collaborators.
 In 2019, Pavlović became the brand ambassador for German retail brand Deichmann in Serbia and Bosnia and Herzegovina.